bdelanghe/overengineering-a-slide/README.md

   - Illustrates overengineering by turning a simple task into a complex automation journey

 ---

+## **Project Overview**

+This project explores the ironic complexity of automating the creation of a single Google Slide using the Google Slides API.
+While the task at hand seems simple, the journey demonstrates how overengineering can turn a straightforward problem into a fun, learning experience.
+The slide itself is programmatically generated, showcasing the power (and complexity) of automation.

+---

 ## **How to Run the Project**